redifo/recipe-drf-api/BACKEND-TESTING.md

   - `views.py`: no errors found

 This approach to code quality has ensured that the entire application adheres to the highest standards of Python coding practices, with only a minor issue in the main app's `settings.py` file related to line length.

+## API Manual Testing

+### Methodology
+The testing methodology for the Recipe Domain was carefully structured to ensure that all aspects of the application behaved as expected.
+This included a comprehensive series of manual tests focusing on the application's core functionalities, which are pivotal to the user experience.
+These functionalities include creating recipes, rating them, marking them as favorites, reviewing recipes with optional images, following users, and managing notifications.

+Given the absence of multiple user roles, the tests primarily differentiated between actions performed by the recipe/review owner and other authenticated users.
+The default Django admin superuser managed administrative tasks without any special roles affecting the main application.

+The tests aimed to validate the following key behaviors:
+- **Recipe Ownership**: Only the creator of a recipe can edit or delete it.
+- **Review Management**: Only the author of a review can edit or delete it, and reviews can include images.
+- **User Interactions**: Users can follow others, like or dislike reviews, and receive notifications when their recipes are reviewed.
+- **Notifications**: Users can delete a notification or mark it as read, ensuring that the notification system supports user engagement without becoming intrusive.
+- **Profile Updates**: Users can update their profile information, including their bio, username, and password.

+### Testing Approach
+All tests were conducted using the Django Rest Framework HTML interface on a test server.
+This approach allowed for direct interaction with the API endpoints in a controlled environment, ensuring that each function could be tested in isolation and in combination.

+### Special Considerations
+- **Image Handling**: Tests verified that images could be added, updated, or removed both in recipes and reviews, checking for any issues in file handling or display.
+- **Security and Privacy**: Ensuring that users could only access and modify their own content, testing the privacy and security configurations extensively.
+- **Performance**: Observing the response times and stability during operations involving complex queries or large image files to ensure the application's performance remained robust.

+This hands-on testing approach ensured that the Recipe Domain API was thoroughly evaluated, simulating a variety of user interactions to validate functionality, security, and performance before deployment.